spoonapps/docs/doc/reference/spoon_scripts/spoon_script.md

 ### Syntax Rules

-1. SpoonScripts are line-delimited and must only contain 1 instruction per line.
+1. SpoonScript are line-delimited and must only contain 1 instruction per line.
 Line continuation is not supported.
 2. All lines must follow the general structure: `instruction <args>`
 3. Inline comments are not supported.
 Comments must be applied at the beginning of a line and are applied to the entire line.